Managing HPE Zerto Software: Setup, Protection, and Recovery

 Overview

-This course prepares beginner to intermediate Zerto users to deploy, configure, and manage the solution in VMware vSphere® environments.
-It is ideal for hands-on practitioners, and the training focuses on core concepts and components with Zerto, including material on the major recovery operations such as failovers, tests, and restores.
-Hands-on labs are included to give learners firsthand experience with setup and protection, plus instant recovery from ransomware after a simulated infection.
+This course prepares beginner to intermediate HPE Zerto users to deploy, configure, and manage the solution in VMware vSphere® environments.
+It focuses on core concepts and components with HPE Zerto, including material on the major recovery operations such as failovers, tests, and restores.
+Hands-on labs are included to give learners firsthand experience with setup and protection.

 Course ID